Highpointer/Pewlett-Hackard-Analysis/README.md

 WHERE (de.to_date = '9999-01-01') AND (e.birth_date BETWEEN '1966-01-01' AND '1970-12-31')

 However, this analysis revealed that PH has no employees born during those years.
-In fact, according to the data in this database, PH has no employees born after 1965.
+In fact, according to the data in the database, PH has no employees born after 1965.

 Thus, because PH has no employees born within the past 56 years, PH will be expected to lose a considerably high percentage of its employees due to retirement very soon.
 PH will be more severely impacted by upcoming retirements than most other companies, who have a greater mix of younger employees who are likely to stay around longer.